rebcabin/tangledown/README.md

 `Open With ...` $\longrightarrow$ `Jupytext Notebook`

 It's very, very cool and is getting close to the high bar set by org-babel!
+We can get there by writing a `tangledown` kernel for Jupytext (see [Next Steps](#next-steps) below).
 <!-- #endregion -->

 ## HOW IT WORKS: Markdown Ignores Mysterious Tags

-Let's exploit the fact that most markdown renderers, like Github's and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that it, stuff inside angle brackets) that they don't recognize.
+Let's exploit the fact that most markdown renderers, like Jupytext's, Github's, and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that it, stuff inside angle brackets) that they don't recognize.
 Let's enclose blocks of real, live code with `noweb` tags, like this:

     <noweb name="my_little_tests">